vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   Rename network interface.
 The container has to be stopped for this operation to pass.

+`ct netif set` *id* *name*
+  Change network interface properties.
+The container has to be stopped for this command to be allowed.
+Available options depend on interface type.

+    `--link` *bridge*
+      What bridge should the interface be linked with.
+Applicable only for bridged interfaces.

+    `--via` *network*
+      Change the interconnecting network for a routed interface.
+Can be used once for IPv4 and once for IPv6, depending what addresses you want to be able to route. `--via` drops any previous routing configuration and replaces it with the new one.
+You have to provide `--via` for IP versions that you wish to route and optionally also `--host-addr` and `--ct-addr`.

+    `--host-addr` *addr*
+      Address from the interconnecting network that should be used on the host's veth interface.
+Can be used once for IPv4 and once for IPv6.
+      If `--host-addr` is used, `--via` has to be provided for the same IP version as well.
+Applicable only for routed interfaces.

+    `--ct-addr` *addr*
+      Address from the interconnecting network that should be used on the container's veth interface.
+Can be used once for IPv4 and once for IPv6.
+If `--ct-addr` is used, `--via` has to be provided for the same IP version as well.
+Applicable only for routed interfaces.

+    `--hwaddr` *addr*
+      Change MAC address.
+Every **x** in the address is replaced by a random value.
+Use `-` to assign the MAC address dynamically.

 `ct netif ip add` [*options*] *id* *name* *addr*
   Add IP address *addr* to interface *name* of container *id*. `osctld` will setup routing in case of **routed** interface and add the IP address to the